ILESKOV/Family/docs/index.md

 function mintHuman(string manName_, string womanName_, string lastname_) external payable virtual
 ```

-_This is a function to mint MAN or WOMAN tokens dependig on randomness
+_This is a function to mint MAN or WOMAN tokens dependig on randomness.
-The mint costs ether and the price of the mint is set by the owner
+The mint costs ether and the price of the mint is set by the owner.

 Requirements: